-- Retention in the program is based on the following performance standard in these "critical content courses": LIT 200/Introduction to Poetry and LIT 201/Approaches to Literature (C). - Transfer into the program from another program within the College is based upon the following performance standard in this "foundation course": LIT 201/Approaches to Literature (C). - Graduation requirements: all English Department and correlate courses (C-).
+For students in English: Liberal Arts and English: Secondary Eduction program Retention in the program is based on the following performance standard in this foundation course: LIT 201/Approaches to Literature (C).

+- Transfer into the program from another program within the College is based upon the following performance standard in this foundation course: LIT 201/Approaches to Literature (C). - Graduation requirements: all English Department and correlate courses (C-).